 Professor Louise Amoore, BA (Hons), MA, PhD

-Louise Amoore's previous projects include two ESRC projects on the techniques and technologies deployed in the 'war on terror'.
-'Contested Borders' (2007-2009) is a project within the ESRC's non-governmental public action programme.
+She has also conducted ESRC projects on the techniques and technologies of biometric and data-driven borders: 'Contested Borders' (2007-2009), a project within the ESRC's non-governmental public action programme.
 The work has produced new insights into how contemporary security practices enter and reconfigure public space.

 - Contested Borders: Non governmental public action and the technologies of the war on terror